 Shah, who turns 62 on Wednesday, served a little over five years as the 39th Chief Justice of the Bombay High Court.
 Before coming to Mumbai, he had served as the chief justice of the Calcutta High Court for about six months.

-- Bombay High Court Chief Justice Manjulla Chellur retires
+- Sohrabuddin case: Lawyers body writes to Bombay High Court Acting Chief Justice

 Some lawyers wished him good luck, while a few others left teary eyed.
 “He had given a humane face to justice.
 His greatest attribute was compassion while he adjudicated cases with handy common sense to do justice,” Milind Sathe, senior lawyer and Bombay Bar Association president told The Indian Express.